surfriderfoundationeurope/plasticorigins-ops-db/README.md

 Every database table is represented by a C# class.

 Everytime we need to make some changes over the database schema, we need to create a EFCore "Migration"
-> dotnet ef migrations add NameOfMyMigration
+> dotnet ef migrations add NameOfMyMigration --context MyDbContext -o WhereMyContextIsStored

 This will create a Migration class that describes our changes over the database.
+Note that we precise which context we are working on, and where to store the Migration files.
+For the sake of simplicity, we will organize Migrations folders the same way we organize contexts.
+Example :
+> dotnet ef migrations add initPublicSchema --context Pg_PublicDataContext -o Migrations/Pg/Public

 Then update the db according to this migration
 > dotnet ef database update